 If you can, set your ISO to be automatic while you are learning (one less thing to worry about).
 Try to find what the lowest shutter speed30 you can use while hand holding the camera.
 This is a personal issue that each photographer should learn.

-These factor limit which shutter speed31s you can use:
+These factors limit which shutter speed31s you can use:

 The main concept to remember regarding shutter speed36 is that this is the setting that controls motion.
 This motion is either the motion of the camera (camera shake or panning) or the motion of the subject (freeze action or blur the subject).